syncify-team/syncify-back-end/README.md

 The application is currently using [bookshelf.js](https://bookshelfjs.org/) and [knex.js](http://knexjs.org/)

-For testing routes through postman or an equivalent feel free to remove the secured middleware on the route

 ---

+### GraphQL

+Testing GraphQL querys/mutations can be done through [GraphIQL](https://graphql.org/learn/queries/)

+---

 ### Environment Setup

 - For Auth0 ask someone for the variables
-- DB variables are form the Database section above
+- DB variables are from the Database section above

 ```
 AUTH0_CLIENT_ID=